Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 #3 You can’t scale with scrappy creatives or products

-The ad algorithm is almost entirely powered by AI – and the only things that matter are – the product itself – and the creative (how you present the product). 🙂
+The ad algorithm is almost entirely powered by AI – all that matters are: the product itself – and the creative (how you present the product). 🙂

 #4 You don’t need a $3000 daily budget from Day 1